Omar-sv88/new_project/README.md

 # new_project
-Base for new PHP project
+Base for new PHP project with Jarvis CLI to manage classes or models